vmware-tanzu/velero/design/restore-with-EnableAPIGroupVersions-feature.md

 ## Non Goals

 - Allow users to restore onto a cluster that is running a Kubernetes version older than the source cluster.
 The changes proposed here only allow for skipping ahead to a newer Kubernetes version, but not going backward.
 - Allow restoring from backups created using Velero version 1.3 or older.
-This proposal will only work on backups created using Velero 1.4+ where the EnableAPIGroupVersions was enabled.
+This proposal will only work on backups created using Velero 1.4+.
 - Modifying the compressed backup tarball files.
 We don't want to risk corrupting the backups.
-- Using plugins to restore a resource when the target supports non of the source cluster's API group versions.
+- Using plugins to restore a resource when the target supports none of the source cluster's API group versions.
 The ability to use plugins will hopefully be something added in the future, but not at this time.

 ## High-Level Design